Step 3: Runbook

 1. Start main_set.py and import one or more sets.

-4. In the review editor, validate/edit filename, caption, alt text, keywords, and quality context.
+5. In the review editor, validate/edit filename, caption, alt text, keywords, and quality context; use Generate for row-level metadata retry when needed.

 3.4 Publish gate controls